 Market structure and Economics of the restaurant business

-Organization and management of food and catering services
+Organisation and management of food and catering services

 Staff recruitment and management